napiorkowskimarcin/412-LIBRARYONE/README.md

 - add search for a title (improved - to verify)
 - styling a little bit with bootstrap classess
 - add scss and webpack encore
+- add fixture to feed books and authors